Selecting a language will automatically trigger the translation of the page content.

 Grounds for dismissal

-The severance pay is due to the employee in DTA: titleContent who is dismissed for personal motive or economic.
+The severance pay is due to the employee in DTA: titleContent who is dismissed for personal motive, economic or for incompetence.

 In the event of dismissal for gross or serious misconduct, the allowance shall not be paid.
 However, treaty provisions, the employment contract or a use in the company may provide for the payment of such compensation.